chelseybeck/etl_solution/README.md

 - Total Velocity (`v1`, `v2`)
 - Total Acceleration (`a1`, `a2`)
 - Total Force (`f1`, `f2`)

-You can add in any other features you think would be useful or informative from the original data.

 ### 2.4 Calculate Runtime Statistics